“I’m not tired. Can I hang out with you?” asks your sweet 7th grader—at 10 p.m. on a school night.

-His sweet sentiment is tempered by the late hour.
-We know the parent-math: late bedtime on a school night equals hard wake-up, cranky breakfast, dragging feet, missed school bus, rougher school day, tougher after school.
+His endearing sentiment is tempered by the late hour.
+We know the math: late bedtime on a school night equals hard wake-up, cranky breakfast, dragging feet, missed school bus, rougher school day, tougher after school.
 And, all of this invariably happens the night before an evening event that will preclude an early bedtime the next day.

 So, go to bed already!

-Cranky breakfast.
 Our son isn’t hungry in the morning.
-But, if he doesn’t eat food before 10:00am, he’s very difficult to be around (and probably not learning anything).
-Compromise: He takes protein shakes and healthy microwaveable breakfasts that he eats during homeroom.
+But, if he doesn’t eat food before 10 am, he’s very difficult to be around (and probably not learning anything).
+Compromise: he takes protein shakes and healthy microwaveable breakfasts that he eats during homeroom.

 At the end of the day, we need to realize that the sleep battle is not entirely our teens’ fault.
-They’re wired for late to bed and late to rise.
+A tween’s sleep pattern is wired for late to bed and late to rise.
 Our job is to work with them to figure out the best solutions.